AnshGupta-77/School_management_system/README.md

 # Student_management_system
+The Student Management System is a comprehensive software solution designed to streamline the process of managing student records in educational institutions.
+This project aims to provide a user-friendly interface for administrators and educators to efficiently handle student information, including personal details, class assignments, admission dates, payment records, and more.

+With the increasing complexity of educational administration, there arises a need for a robust system to centralize and organize student data effectively.
+The Student Management System addresses this need by offering a feature-rich platform that facilitates tasks such as enrollment, record-keeping, communication, and analysis.

 ## Required modules:
 ### tkinter: This module is a standard GUI (Graphical User Interface) library in Python, used for creating GUI applications.